ernestaskardzys/simple-spring-example/README.md

 - [x] Add ability to use different configuration options with *.properties files.
 - [x] Use H2 database-in-memory for tests.
 - [x] Describe in README.md file what features project have.
 For instance: configuration via .properties files, in-memory tests etc.
+- [x] Review all build configuration.
+(Leaving this for now)
+- [x] Review all @Configuration files.
+Maybe it's worth to merge web module's configuration files into one.
+(Leaving this for now)
 - [ ] Add tests for methods with Ehcache.
 - [ ] Create automatic Ansible deploy script to Tomcat.
 Alternative idea is to ship project with embedded Tomcat (thanks for an idea go to: https://github.com/AndriusDap (@AndriusDap)).
-- [ ] Review all @Configuration files.
-Maybe it's worth to merge web module's configuration files into one.
-- [ ] Review all build configuration.